loopstick/CCA_DigitalElectronics_Spring2020/README.md

 The class repository will be used to assign homework and reading assignments, and will contain useful code, libraries, and links to other resources.
 Github allows you to receive email updates when a repository changes — take advantage of this feature!

 You will be required to create your own repository for handing in homework and for project documentation.

 #### Required Textbook
 No textbook is required, but there are many good online references and a few good books out there I can recommend.
 We also have a good assortment of books in the library.

 #### Prerequisites
 * Basic algebra.
-You should be comfortable with simple equations,manipulating numbers, fractions, solving for variables, and the engineering prefixes (micro, milli, kilo, mega, etc.)
+You should be comfortable with simple equations, manipulating numbers, fractions, solving for variables, and the engineering prefixes (micro, milli, kilo, mega, etc.)

 #### Requirements and Expectations
 * Always bring your computer to class.
 If you don’t have a computer, check one out from the Media Center.
 You will need a computer to participate, and your grade will be negatively affected if you don’t bring one.
 * Always bring your Arduino, breadboard, jumper wires, sensors, etc. to class.
 * I recommend keeping a dedicated notebook for this class.
 Keep your project sketches, schematics, punch lists, and class notes in this notebook.
 You can also scan your notes, sketches, etc and post them in your GitHub repository.
 * Participate in class!
 Ask questions, guess answers, propose topics, share interesting projects you’ve found, push the envelope, explore your interests, and teach us all!
 There are no stupid questions; admitting when you don’t know something should be a point of pride.
 Chances are you’re not the only one with a question, just the bravest one.
 * As outlined in the CCA Student Handbook, attendance in class is mandatory.
 Three or more unexcused absences will result in a failing grade.
 * Plan to spend 3-12 hours a week on homework.
 Plan ahead!
 * Submit your homework on time.
 Organize your GitHub repository to be easy to navigate.
 Attend class, and don’t be late.
 These are not requests, these are requirements.